 1. Be a daredevil

 The people who live in Australia and New Zealand are no strangers to adventure.
 They’re thrill-seekers by nature, and they give you plenty of opportunities to experience adventure if you’re as much of an adrenaline junkie as the natives are.
 Visit a classic outback cattle station on a Best Kings Canyon Day Trip from Ayers Rock.
 Test your resolve on a Sydney Bridge Climb, walking up the heights of the city’s iconic bridge.
-Head out into the surreal landscape of the Pinnacles Desert to see koalas and go sandboarding on a 4WD tour from Perth.
+Head out into the surreal landscape of the Pinnacles Desert and go sandboarding on a 4WD tour from Perth.
 Grab an ice axe for a Small-Group Franz Joseph Glacier Walk or hop into a helicopter for a heli hiking adventure at Franz Josef Glacier in New Zealand.

 2. Visit the Blue Mountains

 What makes Sydney such a fascinating city is that in addition to beaches and scintillating nightlife you can be hiking in the mountains in less than two hours.
 Take a Blue Mountains Small-Group Day Trip from Sydney to see lesser-known sights.
 On a Blue Mountains Day Trip and River Cruise, escape the city for mountainous hiking trails and gaze out at the famous Three Sisters.
-To see Australian wildlife in its natural habitat, hang with koalas and kangaroos on a Blue Mountains Nature and Wildlife Day Tour from Sydney, and by evening you’ll be back in the urban hum of the cosmopolitan city.
+To see Australian wildlife in its natural habitat, embark on a Blue Mountains Nature and Wildlife Day Tour from Sydney, and by evening you’ll be back in the urban hum of the cosmopolitan city.
 For a more in-depth look at the area, book a 2-Day Combo: Sydney City Tour, Sydney Harbour Lunch Cruise and Blue Mountains Day Trip.

 3. Dine with a view